MartinSStewart/elm-serialize/README.md

 # elm-codec-bytes

-This package allows you to build pairs of encoders (`a -> Encoder`) and decoders (`Decoder a`) for a sequence of bytes, collectively called a `Codec a`.

-It is inspired by `miniBill/elm-codec` and reuses much of the API.
-It's not a drop in replacement however, see `FAQ.md` for a list of differences.

-## Design Goals

-The design goal is to be as type safe as possible while keeping a nice API.
-Using this package will greatly reduce the risk of unmatched encoders and decoders for Elm values.

-A drawback of this approach is that foreign binary formats won't easy to write codecs for (if at all).
-This package is best for round tripping Elm data structures.

-The packages re-exposes the `Encoder`, `Decoder`, `Bytes`, and `Endianness` types from `elm/bytes`, so you don't need to import them too.
+The goal of this package is to easily convert Elm values to a sequence of bytes and back without failing to decode or ending up with different values.

+Note that this package is _not_ appropriate if you want to handle an external binary format.

 ## Basic usage

+Round-tripping is done through the use of encoders (`a -> Encoder`) and decoders (`Decoder a`) for a sequence of bytes, collectively called a `Codec a`.

 ```elm
 import Codec.Bytes as Codec exposing (Bytes, Codec, Encoder)